-An Archaeology of the Immaterial examines a highly significant but poorly understood aspect of material culture studies namely the active rejection of the material world.
-By this is meant a number of cultural projects, from anti-consumerism, asceticism, and other attempts to transcend material circumstances.
-This book looks at the way people ‘disengage’ from the material world as a specific kind of physical engagement that has profound implications for our understanding of personhood and materiality.
+An Archaeology of the Immaterial examines a highly significant but poorly understood aspect of material culture studies: the active rejection of the material world.
+This is evident in a number of cultural projects, including anti-consumerism and asceticism, as well as other attempts to transcend material circumstances.
+Exploring the cultural work which can be done when the material is rejected, and the social effects of these ‘dematerialisations’, this book looks at the way people ‘disengage’ from the world as a specific kind of physical engagement which has profound implications for our understanding of personhood and materiality.

 1. Introduction Chapter 2: Immateriality and the Ascetic Object in late Antiquity 3: The Christian Ascetic Object and the Reformation 4.
 The Reformation 5.
 The Twentieth Century

 Victor Buchli is Reader in Material Culture within the Material Culture Group at UCL.
 He works on the archaeology of the recent past, critical understandings of materiality, and the anthropology of sustainability and design.